Many or all companies we feature compensate us. Compensation and editorial

 How to choose a home improvement loan

-As you shop for financing options for your home improvement projects, here’s how to go about deciding whether a loan makes sense:
+As you shop for financing options for your home improvement projects, here’s how to choose the right loan for you:

-Check qualifications and lender criteria.
-Lenders have unique financial and credit criteria, but many will look at your credit, debt-to-income ratio, and income.
-Check the minimum credit and financial requirements.
+1. Check qualifications and lender criteria.
+Lenders have unique financial and credit criteria, but many will examine your credit, debt-to-income ratio, and income.
+Research lender requirements to see if you could qualify.

-Look at online reviews.
-Online reviews from trusted sites such as Trustpilot and the Better Business Bureau (BBB) can help you get a better idea of the borrowing experience.
-How responsive is customer support?
-And is the application process and funding time as speedy as the company advertises?
+4. Look at online reviews.
+Online reviews from trusted sites such as Trustpilot and the Better Business Bureau (BBB) can help you better understand the borrowing experience.
+Check out reviews to learn more about the lender’s customer support and whether the loan process is as speedy as the company advertises.

 How to apply for a home improvement loan